 Nothing is more comforting than a gravy covered pork chops.
 Add in some green pepper, and you have a recipe you will repeat over and over.

-I started with a whole pork loin.
-Trim the fat cap for health and cut into 1-inch slices.
-Add a nice brown in a pan before loading them into a crock pot with onion, green pepper, and garlic.
+I choose a couple of 1-inch thick boneless chops.
+Added a nice brown in a pan before loading them into a crock pot with onion, green pepper, and garlic.

 A nice medium 4.
 This is an easy cook that will be hard not to like.

 Real pork chops are the middle three in the above diagram.
 The ones on the ends are frequently sold as chops but don't believe them.